FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 }
 ```

-Congrats, you've just created your first Python application with the FusionAuth cloent library for Python!
+Congrats, you've just created your first Python application with the FusionAuth Python client library!

 ## Creating a new FusionAuth user and registering them to an application with Python